 A personal statement essay is your chance to state your achievements and qualifications in a manner that will be compelling to the admissions committee.
 Other components of your application are mostly numbers (test scores, GPA, etc.) or out of your control (letters of recommendation).
 Your admissions essay is your one chance to set yourself apart from all other applicants with the same grades and the same test scores.
 You need to think very carefully about what information in your essay will make the committee take notice and say: “This person should attend our school!”

 What is Personal Statement?

-Things You Should Know Before Writing Your Personal Statement
+Things To Think About Before You Write Your Personal Statement

-- A personal statement should include a specific story or anecdote that “shows” the reader your commitment and abilities, rather than just “telling” them.
-A creative or moving story will be remembered by the reader if it tells the story in a way that explains the applicant’s desire to pursue a degree in the field to which he is applying.
-The story could be personal, based on family experience, or it could be an account of a significant encounter with a friend, acquaintance or stranger.
+A personal statement should include a specific story or anecdote that “shows” the reader your commitment and abilities, rather than just “telling” them.
+A creative or moving story will be remembered by the reader if it tells the story in a way that explains the applicant’s desire to pursue a degree in the field to which they are applying.
+The story could be personal, based on family experience, or it could be an account of a significant encounter with a friend, acquaintance, or stranger.
 The personal statement’s story should reveal a candidate’s inspiration to pursue the degree program.

 There are four common types of Personal Statement themes.
 You can click on the links below to see more information about common personal statement themes.